michellab/MolecularGluesBFE/README.md

 It is also necessary to install the [WHAM implementation](http://membrane.urmc.rochester.edu/?page_id=126) of Grossfield Labs, and add the ```wham``` executable to your PATH.

+Note that this repository is quite large and may require a few minutes to clone.

 The following files are included for each system:

 #### Unrestrained_MD